intel/iotivity-node/README.md

 ### For the impatient:
 0. Install development headers for boost, libuuid, and glib 2.0

+    boost headers and the boost library are needed during the build process, but iotivity-node does not ultimately depend on the boost library.
 0. Install scons
 0. Run ```npm install```